MahammadRafi06/Migration_micro/my-website/docs/getting-started/key-concepts.md

 #### Predictive Analytics
 Leverage AI to provide insights for proactive maintenance and operational efficiency.

-### ISV Benefits
+### Customer Benefits

-Atlas empowers ISVs to remotely manage, monitor, and update their applications across a vast, geographically dispersed edge infrastructure.
+Atlas empowers Customers to remotely manage, monitor, and update their applications across a vast, geographically dispersed edge infrastructure.

 ## Marketplace: Your Edge Ecosystem

 The Marketplace is an integral part of the Armada Edge Platform, serving as a curated hub for hardware and software solutions optimized for the edge.

-### Benefits for ISVs
+### Benefits for Customers

 #### Discoverability
 Showcase and distribute your edge-native applications to other AEP users.